stanojevic/beer/README.md

 --printFeatureValues | prints values of all features for each sentence --printSentScores      | prints score for each sentence --reorderingMetric      | choose reordering metric (excludes full evaluation!) ; available: PEFrecursive, PETrecursiveViterbi, PEFsize, PETarity, PETsize, Kendall, Hamming, Spearman, Ulam, Fuzzy
---verbose                    | prints additional, possibly helpful, messages on stderr --version                     | prints current version --help                          | prints available options
+--alpha                 | parameter that gives importance to the lexical scoring in the reordering metric (default is 0) --verbose                    | prints additional, possibly helpful, messages on stderr --version                     | prints current version --help                          | prints available options